 You May Also Like

-Iceland’s Naming Committee: How New Names Get Approved
+Icelandic Naming Committee: How Names Are Approved